← Back to Blog

 Parts Aren't Free to Install Twice

 If a shop replaces a part that wasn't the problem, you've paid for the part, the labor, and you still have the original problem.
 Now you pay again for the correct fix.
 We've seen customers come in after spending $400 at another shop on a repair that didn't solve anything — because no one confirmed the diagnosis first.
+Sometimes it's worse than that: a wrong repair can mask symptoms or introduce new ones, making the actual problem harder to find.

 Modern Vehicles Are Complex Systems